 3. Get comfy with all the paperwork.

-If you want to do business directly with the U.S. Government, your company needs to be registered with the Central Contractor Registration database.
-CCR can also be a great tool for you, as well, because it lets you look at how many competitors in your industry are already doing business with the government.
+If you want to do business directly with the U.S. Government, your company needs to be registered with the System for Award Management database.
+SAM can also be a great tool for you, as well, because it lets you look at how many competitors in your industry are already doing business with the government.
 Maybe it will clue you into what makes a business attractive to the feds, or even give you an idea about subcontractor opportunities.

 4. And we mean all the paperwork.